lululxvi/deepxde/docs/demos/pinn_forward/ode.2nd.rst

     geom = dde.geometry.TimeDomain(0, 0.25)

-Next, we express the ODE residual of the ODE:
+Next, we express the residual of the ODE:

 .. code-block:: python